 Firstly, download my template or create your own to cut the size and shape of your planner.
 Second, once you have the right template, proceed with cutting.

 To access my FREE design library, obtain the password by signing up and it will be sent to you via email.
+Please allow 24 hours to receive it.

 Important: When using my template, please note that the alignment of the holes are specific to the metal binder on this link.
 So, if you are using a different kind, you will need to create your own applying the right measurements.